 Gallery 224 engages the public with exhibitions that showcase the work of emerging and established ceramic artists, research through academic collaboration, and the talent within our studio community.
 Under the same roof as the Ceramics Program Studio at 224 Western Avenue in Allston, Gallery 224 offers a stunning 680 sq. ft. space with a full street-side view.
 All programming for Gallery 224 is led by Ceramics Program Directors Shawn Panepinto and Kathy King.
 When studio is in operation Gallery hours are: weekdays, Monday - Friday, 10 am - 5 pm; weekends, 10 am – 5 pm or by appointment.

-Opening Reception: Friday, June 24, 2016, 5pm - 7pm (click here for photos from the reception!)
+Opening Reception: Friday, September 9, 2016, 5pm - 7pm

 Gallery 224 accepts submissions from artists and curators on an ongoing basis.
 Submissions receive thoughtful consideration and those of particular interest may be followed up with further correspondence and a studio or gallery visit as appropriate.